02 Jan 7 Signs of addiction in your loved one

 - dark circles under the eyes

-- empty small Ziploc bags or paper folded with waxy substance found lying around or hidden
+- empty small Ziploc bags or paper folded with a waxy substance found lying around or hidden

 - straws cut in half, empty pens (for snorting), spoons missing